 Don’t Try This at Home

 If you’re interested in learning t’ai chi, let me offer just one word of unsolicited advice: find a good teacher.
-Do not attempt to learn t’ai chi by reading a book or watching a video.
+(If you’re in the San Diego area, drop me a line—I know a guy.)
+Don’t attempt to learn t’ai chi by reading a book or watching a video.
 There are many fine books and videos, of course, and these can supplement or enhance your training.
 But they can never correct you when your posture is incorrect—which, I can almost guarantee, will be most of the time for the first many months.
-No matter how hard I try to follow my teacher’s instructions and example, I often find that I’m doing something wrong, usually because the wrong way is more comfortable than the right way.
-The tendency to do the comfortable thing rather than the right thing is even stronger when no one is watching.
-(No proverb intended.)
+(Even though I’ve been doing t’ai chi for decades, my teacher still regularly points out errors in my form, and no sooner do I correct those than he notices something else that needs adjustment.)

 In some ways, practicing t’ai chi has fed my appetite for contradiction.
 It’s an exercise I enjoy even though I hate exercise, and it’s a martial art I believe in despite my pacifist leanings.
 And yet, somehow, it all makes sense.
 T’ai chi is, after all about balance—yin and yang, inner and outer, negative and positive.
 Cultivating these contrasts gives me a deeper appreciation of what lies at the center.